byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Have private messages
-  - Description: As a User, I want to have private conversations with other users, so we can talk about details regarding the items for sale.
+  - Description: As a User, I want to have private conversations with other Users, so we can talk about details regarding the items for sale.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx